hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 <a href="/blog/intro-to-rxjs-observables-and-angular-2" class="btn display-block float-center col-5--max">Intro to RxJS Observables and Angular 2</a>

 The rest of this post will cover more data and application state management in a Angular 2 application.
-At the time of this writing Angular is on version <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 1</a>.
-This post has been updated as of <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Beta 15</a>.
+This post has been updated as of <a href="https://splintercode.github.io/is-angular-2-ready/" target="_blank">Release Candidate 1</a>.
-The syntax of how Observables and their operators are imported may change.

 Observables can help manage async data and a few other useful patterns.
 Observables are similar to Promises but with a few key differences.
 The first is Observables emit multiple values over time.
 For example a Promise once called will always return one value or one error.